erdogant/bnlearn/docs/source/Parameter learning.rst

 Lets generate more samples and learn again the parameters.
-You will see that these results are much more closer to the true values.
+You will see that these results are much closer to the true values.

 .. code-block:: python